 Think of the forum as a sort of Facebook timeline.
 Your “Facebook Status” is like your initial post that you publish on Sundays.
 And other students in the class leave “comments” on your post.
 And be sure to practice professional discussion board etiquette at all times!

 Over the course of the class, as you’re keeping up with your reading and thoughtfully contributing to your class’ discussion forum, there’s a project to think about.
-The project generally takes the form of a paper, around five pages single-spaced, in length.
+The project generally takes the form of a paper, around five to ten pages double-spaced, in length.
 The purpose of the project is to demonstrate your knowledge that you’ve gained through your reading and demonstrate the depth of understanding of the material.

 The project requires a deeper understanding than simply regurgitating facts.
 You will be asked to compare and reflect on different points of view on the topic at hand.
-You’re evaluated on depth and breadth of scope of your writing, as well as the quality of your writing.
+You’re evaluated on the depth and breadth of scope of your writing, as well as the quality of your writing.
 Spelling counts!
 The project assignment is generally submitted halfway through the class.

 In some classes there are also additional assignments required to be turned in at specific points throughout the course, to make sure you are achieving your learning objectives.

-The final exam is generally a short paper, roughly six single-spaced pages.
+The final exam is generally a short paper, roughly six to 12 double-spaced pages.
 Final exam questions are often published two weeks before the end of class and are often open-book.
 You’re given a series of questions to answer in a clear and thorough, yet succinct manner, and you’re evaluated on how well you have assimilated the course materials, the amount of original thought you demonstrate while answering the topic questions, and on the quality of your writing.

 Obviously, your class may (and probably will) look different than the outline above.
 My intent here is to give you a sense of what to expect in general.
 The syllabus is your guide through the course particulars and will spell out your obligations and requirements for completing the class successfully.

-Taking an online Master’s-level or Post-Master’s-level course is not a commitment to be taken lightly.
+Taking an online master’s-level or post-master’s-level course is not a commitment to be taken lightly.
 But this is the material that you’re passionate about.
 This is what you love to do.
 This is your chance to take a deep dive into your area of expertise and nerd out with other experts in your field.
 You can bounce ideas and theories off of other students and instructors in a safe and supportive environment.
 And, just as exciting, the things you learn in class often times are immediately applicable to your work in real life.

 It’s hard work.
 But as Einstein said, “Genius is 1% talent and 99% hard work.”